 - 6.1 Except as provided in Section 6.3 below, no employee shall be subject to discipline or discharge except for just cause.
 Except in circumstances where a severe conduct infraction justifies immediate discharge or unpaid suspension, all discipline shall be progressive including oral warning, written warning, suspension, and discharge.
-All performance disciplines shall be progressive. - 6.2 Employees shall have the right, but must request, that a union representative be present at any discussion with the Employer which the employee reasonably believes may result in their discipline, any disciplinary meeting or any meeting that the employee believes may affect their relationship with the employer.
+All performance disciplines shall be progressive.
+All disciplines beyond a verbal warning shall be reduced to writing.
+A copy of such discipline shall be given to the employee and sent to the local union. - 6.2 Employees shall have the right, but must request, that a union representative be present at any discussion with the Employer which the employee reasonably believes may result in their discipline, any disciplinary meeting or any meeting that the employee believes may affect their relationship with the employer.
 An employee shall be given reasonable advance notice when such discussion is scheduled, and the employee shall be informed of the nature of the complaint against them.
 If a request for a union representative is made, the discussion shall not proceed until the union representative is given a reasonable opportunity to be present.
 When confidential or sensitive information is involved, the Employer may implement any reasonable measure to ensure compliance with all obligations to confidentiality, including indemnification from any action subsequent to exposure to sensitive or confidential information. - 6.3 New employees shall be on probation for a period of ninety (90) days and within this period may be terminated at the Employer's discretion and without recourse through the grievance procedure.
 The probationary period gives the Employer an opportunity to observe and evaluate the capacity of the employee, including the employee's ability to satisfactorily perform the essential functions of their job; to observe and evaluate the employee's work habits and conduct and make reasonable efforts to assist employees in improving where there are weaknesses in skills or performance identified. - 6.4 Personal Improvement Plans (PIPs) shall be used as a resource in order to assist employees to achieve expectations prior to or in conjunction with progressive disciplinary steps listed in Section 6.1 above.
 The implementation of the PIP is the written warning. - 6.5 In certain circumstances involving unambiguous and evidentiary direct harm to the Employer via malicious action, the progressive disciplinary track shall be null and void such that immediate termination may be imposed on an employee.
-Such circumstances shall be understood to be materially assisting Republican candidates against Democratic candidates, theft from the Employer, assault against any Colorado Democratic Party staff or volunteer, or similarly egregious behavior, subject to the grievance and arbitration process.
+Such circumstances shall be understood to be materially assisting Republican candidates against Democratic candidates, theft from the Employer, assault against any Colorado Democratic Party staff or volunteer, or similarly egregious behavior, subject to the grievance and arbitration process. - 6.6 The Employer shall provide to the affected employee and to the Union, a copy of any discipline, criticism or commendation placed in an employee's personnel file or otherwise retained by the Employer within one (1) day of such placement or retention.
+The employee shall be allowed to attach a rebuttal to any document retained by the Employer.